-Some of the effect of family size of orientation on family size desires is likely to come about as a consequence of the continuity of the social facts which influence fertility from generation to generation.
-Thus, religion, education and other significant determinants of fertility outcomes "run in families" and might underlie the "inheritance" of family size.
-On a worldwide level the "inheritance of fertility" might well be a function of large differences in fertility norms and contraceptive usage among couples in different countries.
-Yet the Duncan paper does show consistent, albeit small, effect of family size within the United States.
-These effects range from 0.061 to 0.111 children (depending upon sample used) without controls and are reduced to 0.021 to 0.070 controlling for duration of marriage and wife's education.
-The sample which we are employing is essentially homogeneous with respect to education with few respondents having a farm background.
+Some of the effect of size of family of orientation on family size desires is likely to come about as a consequence of the continuity of the social facts that influence fertility from generation to generation.
+Thus religion, education, and other significant determinants of fertility outcomes "run in families" and might underlie the "inheritance" of family size.
+On a worldwide level, the "inheritance of fertility" might well be a function of large differences in fertility norms and contraceptive usage among couples in different countries.
+Yet the Duncan paper does show consistent, even though small, effects of family size within the United States.
+These effects range from .061 to .111 child (depending on the sample used) without controls and are reduced to .021 to .070 controlling for duration of marriage and wife's education.
+The sample that we are employing is essentially homogeneous with respect to education with few respondents having a farm background.